-| Internet-Draft | AAuth-R3 | April 2026 |
+| Internet-Draft | AAuth-R3 | June 2026 |

-| Hardt | Expires 4 October 2026 | [Page] |
+| Hardt | Expires 28 December 2026 | [Page] |

 This document defines AAuth Rich Resource Requests (R3), an extension to the AAuth Protocol ([I-D.hardt-aauth-protocol]) that enables structured, vocabulary-based authorization for resource access.
 Resources publish R3 documents (content-addressed authorization definitions) and advertise vocabularies describing their operations.
 Agents request access using those vocabularies.
 Auth tokens carry granted operations in the same vocabulary format, enabling resources to enforce authorization directly from the token.
 R3 provides human-displayable context for consent decisions and content-addressed audit provenance via the r3_s256 hash in auth tokens.¶